-Healthy Oven Roasted Spanish Mackerel marinated with grape tomatoes, capers, dried chili peppers and lemon is one very tasty and easy meal to make.
+Oven Roasted Spanish Mackerel marinated with grape tomatoes, capers, dried chili peppers and lemon is healthy, and one very tasty and easy meal to make.

 Tips and Tricks To Make The Perfect Oven Roasted Spanish Mackerel:

-- To make the cooking process even easier, ask the guy at the fish counter to clean the fish and discard the head and tail
+- To make the cooking process even easier, ask for fish to be cleaned.
+Also, discard the head and tail when buying it.

-- I prefer to use fresh fish over frozen, but frozen fish that has been thawed will work as well in this recipe
+- I prefer to use fresh fish over frozen.
+However, frozen fish that has been thawed will work as well in this recipe.

 Why You’ll Love This Oven Roasted Spanish Mackerel:

-- Spanish Mackerels are also one of the richest sources of Omega-3 fatty acids
+- This fish is also one of the richest sources of Omega-3 fatty acids.

-- Spanish Mackerel is rich in protein, with a serving size of three ounces containing approximately 21 grams
+- In addition, it is rich in protein, with a serving size of three ounces containing approximately 21 grams.

 Tools/Ingredients I Used To Make The Healthy Oven Roasted Spanish Mackerel: